aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

 3. Any other LLM model or API you like via a user provided Lambda function.
 4. Amazon Bedrock: Bedrock is in limited preview; users need to request access and be added to an allowlist in order to start using the BEDROCK option for embeddings - Visit https://aws.amazon.com/bedrock to request access and to learn more about the Amazon Bedrock service.

-> <mark>**_NOTE: Optimize Kendra:_** When using Kendra, we recommend requesting a larger document excerpt to be returned from queries.
-In the browser window you are using for AWS Management Console navigate to [Kendra Service Quota](https://console.aws.amazon.com/servicequotas/home/services/kendra/quotas/L-196E775D), choose Request quota increase, and change quota value to a number up to a max of 750.</mark>

 ### 1. Amazon SAGEMAKER